Welcome to the Genesee & Wyoming

 new Hampton Corners salt mine, located

-about 10 miles away just east of Mount Morris. (this is the large salt
+10 miles away just east of Mount Morris. (this is the large salt

 mile visable right alongside Route 390 near Mount Morris.)